"Gearless" Joe/Junk Dog

 - Glass Cannon: Spends three rounds pounding on Joe before the latter manages to get over his fear, at which point Samejima goes down to a single counter.

 - Hair-Trigger Temper: Extremely short-tempered and spends the entire match on the offensive.
+Joe's usage of lighthearted footwork in the third round triggers this hard enough for him to attack recklessly and leave him wide open.

 - Starter Villain: He's essentially a way for Joe to cut his teeth on fighting gearless in a professional setting.